janetlndavis/github-workflow-activity/activity.md

   commits.
 - Maintainer, through the pull-request, ask contributors to squash their work into a single commit.
-- Help contributors to follow _Squash your commits (24-25)_ to squash their commits into a single commit and push it.
+- Help contributors to [squash their commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) into a single   commit and push it.
 - Maintainer, accept the pull-requests once it contains the same work, but only a single commit.
 - Contributors, don't forget to clean up.

 This is another moment for an enthusiastic celebration.
 Well done!

+## Your sandbox

+Troubles with Git?
+This repository is your sandbox for trying new things.
+Let me know if you have a scenario you want help figuring out.

 ## Copyright and Licensing

-Copyright 2016 Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED
+Copyright 2016 Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED Copyright 2017 Janet Davis

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ .